Civil society: Post-modern history

 By the end of the 1990s civil society was seen less as a panacea amid the growth of the anti-globalization movement and the transition of many countries to democracy; instead, civil society was increasingly called on to justify its legitimacy and democratic credentials.
 This led to the creation by the UN of a high level panel on civil society.
 However, in the 1990s with the emergence of the nongovernmental organizations and the new social movements (NSMs) on a global scale, civil society as a third sector became treated as a key terrain of strategic action to construct 'an alternative social and world order.'
 Post-modern civil society theory has now largely returned to a more neutral stance, but with marked differences between the study of the phenomena in richer societies and writing on civil society in developing states.
+When discussing civil society in developing countries, sociologist Bojan Baća distinguishes three dominant approaches – functionalist (civil society as a democratizing force), normativist (civil society as a civilized society), and structuralist (civil society as the civic sector) – arguing that these frameworks can be reductive and may obscure the empirical realities of actually existing civil societies, particularly outside Western contexts.
+He instead conceptualizes civil society as a historically and geographically contingent arrangement of practices, relations, and processes embedded in specific local and regional settings.

 Link to the public sphere

 Jürgen Habermas said that the public sphere encourages rational will-formation; it is a sphere of rational and democratic social interaction.
 Habermas analyzes civil society as a sphere of "commodity exchange and social labor" and public sphere as a part of political realm.
 Habermas argues that even though society was representative of capitalist society, there are some institutions that were part of political society.
 Transformations in economy brought transformations to the public sphere.
 Though these transformations happen, a civil society develops into political society when it emerges as non-economic and has a populous aspect, and when the state is not represented by just one political party.
 There needs to be a locus of authority, and this is where society can begin to challenge authority.
 Jillian Schwedler points out that civil society emerges with the resurrection of the public sphere when individuals and groups begin to challenge boundaries of permissible behaviour – for example, by speaking out against the regime or demanding a government response to social needs – civil society begins to take shape.

 In recent years, with the emergence of new social actors, academic references on the subject of civil society such as Jean L Cohen, Andrew Arato and Simone Chambers have questioned whether civil society is always positive.